Skip to content

 Tips and Tricks

 • Don’t drain the grease.
-No draining the grease after cooking the sausage!
-You want to use it when making the gravy.
-The flour and milk cook together with the grease to give it a stronger sausage flavor.
+No drain all the grease after cooking the sausage!
+You want to use some of it when making the gravy.

 • Gravy consistency.
 Once your gravy has finished simmering, you can adjust the consistency if needed.
 If it’s too thin, whisk in 1 additional Tablespoon of flour.
 If it’s too thick, add 1-2 Tablespoons milk.